Walid-Ahmed/imageclassifierSuite/README.md

 ```

-When the training starts it will show sample of images and print some statistics about the dataset. after finishing, the following files are automatically saved to the "Results" folder
+When the training starts it will show sample of images and print some statistics about the dataset.
+After finishing, the following files are automatically saved to the "Results" folder

  1. Loss curve
  2. Accuracy curve